Development Initiatives (DI) has been working to put data at the heart of poverty eradication since 1993.

 Development Initiatives named host of the Global Nutrition Report

-In 2018 DI was selected to host the Global Nutrition Report until 2020.
-The Global Nutrition Report is the world’s leading report on the state of global nutrition; it aims to inspire governments, civil society and private stakeholders to act to end malnutrition in all its forms.
+In 2018, DI was selected to host the Global Nutrition Report until 2021.
+In 2020, this was extended for a further three years to 2024.
+The Global Nutrition Report is the world’s leading independent assessment of the state of global nutrition, and aims to drive greater action to end malnutrition in all its forms.

 DI launches its Fellows programme